 Mail may be delivered to a lockbox location multiple times per day, instead of the once-daily visit your office may be accustomed to—offering more opportunities to capture payments and make deposits to your account.

 Lockbox payments also reduce “mail float,” or the time between a customer mailing the check and your company receiving it.
 This can help you maximize all of the money that's available to you.

 Disadvantages of Lockbox Payments

 Also, there is somewhat of a security risk in using lockbox payments.
-If your bank relies on manual data entry for processing lockbox payments, there is a risk of fraud, whether on the part of an unscrupulous bank clerk or offshore contractor or a customer writing a fraudulent check.
-Plus the high volume of checks processed means there's a margin for error.
+If your bank relies on manual data entry for processing lockbox payments, there is a risk of fraud, whether on the part of an unscrupulous bank clerk, an offshore contractor, or a customer writing a fraudulent check.
+Plus, the high volume of checks processed means there's a margin for error.